-Concerts in the Park are happening again in person, Monday nights this summer.
-Concerts in the Park is a free event and a Huntsville tradition, hosted by Arts Huntsville and Huntsville Parks & Recreation, bringing live, local music to the park every Monday night for 10 weeks.
+Concerts in the Park begin in Big Spring Park starting June 6.
+Awarded the 'Downtown Event of the Year" Concerts in the Park is a free Huntsville tradition, hosted by Arts Huntsville and Huntsville Parks & Recreation, bringing live, local music to the area in the park just behind the Huntsville Museum of Art every Monday night for 10 weeks.

 It’s an extension of the weekend, a banisher of Sunday scaries, and just a fun way to spend a Monday night in the summer.